Duško Popov: Allegations regarding Pearl Harbor

 Hoover distrusted Popov because he was a double agent although MI6 had told the FBI in New York City that he would be arriving.
 Popov himself said Hoover was quite suspicious and distrustful of him and, according to author William "Mole" Wood, when Hoover discovered Popov had brought a woman from New York State to Florida, threatened to have him arrested under the Mann Act if he did not leave the US immediately.

+Popov borrowed £10,000 from his lover the French film actress Simone Simon in late 1942 (equivalent to £600,000 in 2025) shortly before he left for Portugal.
+He did not repay her when they broke up in 1943.

 Operation Fortitude

-In 1944, Popov became a key part of the deception operation codenamed Fortitude.
+In 1944, Popov became a key part of the deception operation codenamed Fortitude, which was when the Allies were trying to convince Germany that they (the Allies) were going to storm Calais and not Normandy.
 At the time of the operation, he was staying in Portugal.
 He stayed in Estoril once again, at the Hotel Palácio, between 31 March and 12 April 1944.
 When Jebsen was arrested by the Gestapo in Lisbon, the British feared Popov had been compromised and ceased giving him critical information to pass along to the Germans.
 It was later discovered that the Abwehr still regarded Popov as an asset and he was brought back into use by the British.
 Jebsen's death at the hands of the Nazis had a profound emotional impact on Popov.